 - How long (in seconds, default 30) to wait for the SMTP server to respond to a command.
 Use this if you are getting time-out errors on a slow connection or while testing a slow/busy server.
 While this allows you to test a slow system, needing more than 30 seconds indicates a problem and regular email will frequently fail.

-The FULL version has six more input fields:
+The FULL version has these additional input fields: